 Mites.
 Mites can cause various types of damage to nut trees.
 The most obvious is bronze-colored stippling to leaves and fine webbing, in the case of spider mites.
 If the situation is very localized, you can wait and watch to see if natural predators will take care of the situation, but if there’s widespread damage, you’ll need to intervene.

 You can apply superior oil during the dormant season at a three percent concentration or at one percent during late spring or summer.
-Applications of abamectin can also be applied, but be sure to observe a 21 day pre-harvest interval.
+Applications of abamectin can also be applied but be sure to observe a 21 day pre-harvest interval.

 Codling moth.
-Because these pest caterpillars crawl into nuts early in their lifecycle, it’s vital that you monitor for them throughout the season.
+Since these pest caterpillars crawl into nuts early in their lifecycle, it’s vital that you monitor them throughout the season.
 They overwinter behind bark or in the soil in cocoons, then emerge as adults to lay eggs on nearby fruit and nut trees.
 Once a population of codling moths has started breeding on your nut trees, it’s very difficult to get rid of them.

 Choosing late-leafing nut trees can help avoid them, but if your trees are already in place, removing any nuts that appear to have been tunneled into or have frass coming out of the end immediately can slow the spread.
-Bagging nuts four weeks after bloom provides excellent control, but is also highly intensive work.
+Bagging nuts four weeks after bloom provides excellent control but is also highly intensive work.
 Utilizing sticky traps can help thin adult codling moth populations, as well as inform your timing of safer insecticides like Bacillus thuringiensis.

 Other possible pests of nut trees include weevils, though these insects are rarely a problem unless found in significant numbers.